vapoursynth/vapoursynth/doc/functions/video/trim.rst

    Specifying both *last* and *length* is considered to be an error.
    Likewise is calling Trim in a way that returns no frames, as 0 frame clips are not allowed in VapourSynth.

-   AudioTrim performs exactly the same operation on audio clips but the unit is obviously samples instead of frames.

-   In Python, std.Trim and std.AudioTrim can also be invoked by :ref:`slicing a clip <pythonreference>`.
+   In Python, std.Trim can also be invoked by :ref:`slicing a clip <pythonreference>`.